 Section 18.5.
 The City shall supplement the existing health care plan so that the employee pays no expenses for inoculations, immunization shots or required medical tests for an employee and for members of the employee's family when such becomes medically necessary as a result of the employee's exposure to a contagious disease in the course of duty.

-ARTICLE XIX - EDUCATION AND TRAINING
+ARTICLE XIX - TRAINING AND EDUCATION

 Section 19.1.
-The City will provide release time, reimbursement for reasonable costs due to attendance, and reimbursement for tuition, books and related fees for an employee to attend job-related seminars, training programs, and academic courses which have been pre- approved by the Chief and which are required as a condition of continuing employment.
+Training.
+The City will provide release time, reimbursement for reasonable costs due to attendance, and reimbursement for tuition, books and related fees for an employee to attendtraining programs; provided that the programs have been pre-approved by the Chief and are required as a condition of continuing employment.
+Off-site or off-duty training will not be compensable if on-site, on-duty training has been made available.
+Training programs shall include the following:

+A. Basic Training.
+Basic Training for full-time firefighters includes the following training:

+1. Firefighter II or Basic Operations Firefighter

+2. Hazardous Materials Technician A

+3. Fire Apparatus Engineer

+4. Emergency Medical Technician—Paramedic

+5. Vehicle Machinery Operations.

+6. All necessary prerequisites for any basic training course as required by the Illinois State Fire Marshall or the Illinois Department of Public Health.

+Basic Training shall be completed within the first three (3) years following the employee's date of employment.

+B. Mandated Training.
+Mandated Training includes Basic Training and courses required by the City to maintain employment and certification, including EMT-P continuing education.
+Time spent attending mandated training while off duty is compensable.

+C. Specialized Training.
+Specialized Training includes optional training or courses taken by a firefighter after completing Basic Training, which are not included in Mandated Training.
+No Specialized Training will be approved prior to completion of Basic Training.
+Time spent attending other specially scheduled training sessions of the fire department as a whole may be compensable at the discretion of the Fire Chief.

-)Section 19.2.
-The attached Rochelle Fire Department Education Policy (Appendix G) provides the basic guidelines.
+Section 19.2.
+Education.
+The attached Rochelle Fire Department Education Policy (Appendix F) provides the basic guidelines for eligibility and reimbursement for completion of educational courses.

 ARTICLE XX - CLOTHING ALLOWANCE